damiendart/robotinaponcho/static_src/notes/phpstorm.md

  - Hide all tool window bars by clicking the square icon in the lower left corner of the workspace.
+ - Right-click the status bar and turn on the *Memory Indicator*.
  - Turn off *Display icons in menu items*.
- - Turn on *Show memory indicator*.
  - Turn on *Widescreen tool window layout* (where appropriate).
  - Remove tabs completely (set *Tab Placement* to *None*) and instead rely on <kbd>Ctrl</kbd>+<kbd>E</kbd> (to switch between recent files)